Freight Shipping from Orlando to Salt Lake City

 How much does it cost to ship freight from Orlando to Salt Lake City?

-Full truckload (FTL) rates from Orlando, FL to Salt Lake City, UT currently range from $5,354-$6,599 for a standard dry van load over the 2,490-mile route.
+Full truckload (FTL) rates from Orlando, FL to Salt Lake City, UT currently range $5,354-$6,599 (roughly $2.15-$2.65 per mile over 2,490 miles).
 LTL shipments typically cost $1,570-$2,517 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Orlando to Salt Lake City?